-SGM GOAL / Materials Science and Engineering
+SGM Degree / Materials Science and Engineering

-- Careers in Recycling and Material Recovery, with a Focus on Characterization
+• Careers in Recycling and Material Recovery, with a Focus on Characterization

-New for the 2025 academic year: an international track (with at least 50% of courses taught in English) will be available starting in the second year for all programs
+New for the 2025 academic year: an international track (with at least 50% of courses taught in English) will be available starting in the second year for all programs.

-All courses are available as ongoing training continuing education(for employees, individuals, or job seekers), subject to validation of the prerequisites and the terms and conditions of each training course.
+All courses are available as (for employees, individuals, or job seekers), subject to meeting the required prerequisites and the terms and conditions of each course.

 the diploma

-- Level 6: bachelor's degree level, 180 ECTS credits
+• Level 6: Bachelor’s degree level, 180 ECTS credits

-- Competency-based approach
+• Competency-based approach

-- Three-year integrated program
+• 3-year integrated program

-- Facilitated international mobility
+• Easier international mobility

 The SGM goal on video